d2s/Documentation/docs/DIYNAS.md

 My knowledge about computer hardware is very limited.
 The most important objective is to get hardware which is supported by the OS or NAS SW.
 The form factor of the motherboard also narrows the possibilities.
 I want a small NAS and decided to go for a [mini-ITX](https://en.wikipedia.org/wiki/Mini-ITX) motherboard.

-Choosing the correct HW as NAS is not an easy task.
-I have spend some time googling around, reading HW-guides and checking for availability of HW.
+To choose the correct HW as NAS is not an easy task.
+I have spend some time googling, reading HW-guides and checking for availability of HW.
 My advise is use some time before buying HW.
+My local supplier used about four weeks to get the HW I ordered.
+And it seems like most HW pushers are more focused on desktop computers and MS Windows than dedicated server HW.
+Not much help to get in other words.

 ### Why backup

 For me, backup is very important.
-And do backup to several locations and keep the backups in the different locations synchronized.
+Do backup to several locations and keep the backups in the different locations synchronized.
 Not loosing data is the obvious reason for doing backup.
-There are several ways to "loose" data.
-Disk crash is one.
+There are several ways to “loose” data.
+HW or disk crash is one.
 Highjacking by ransomware another.
 A **restore** of data is a cheap solution if either of the them occurs.

 ### Backup by using rsync